joshwrightci/Hackathon2-WeatherOrNot/README.md

 # Weather Or Not

 Weather Or Not - Hackathon Project #2 - is a Front-end Web Application that provides Users with live weather data and forecast data.
-It demonstrates manipulating DOM elements with JSON from an open API, and fundamental Javascript that is uses to add functionality to the site.
-In addition, it also utilises core bootstrap, css, and HTML in regards to design and user experience.
+It demonstrates manipulating DOM elements with JSON from an open API, and fundamental Javascript that is used to add functionality to the site.
+In addition, it also utilises core Bootstrap, CSS, and HTML in regards to design and user experience.

 <img src="https://github.com/mbriscoe/Ethereal-Expressions/assets/86828720/142e1d42-da4d-4aba-a683-342923bc8e1e" style="width:70%;">